arnibal/arnibal.github.io/_posts/2015-03-02-this-lifestyle-change-thing.markdown

 Diet:
 -switched to generally low GI diet
--switched white or highly refined carbs to lower glycemic load alternatives (Black Rice instead of White)
+-switched white or highly refined carbs to lower glycemic load alternatives (black rice instead of white rice)
 -No more sugar in my coffee
 -Limiting coffee to once per day
 -Avoiding inflammatory food that might disrupt my already disrupted hormones like dairy